DamenStar/WebCrawler/Readme.md

 I built the WebCrawler application using .NET Core 3.1 with C#.
 It uses built in framework features suxch as tasks, configuration with json files, and HttpClient.

-It is a .NET Core console applicatioin.
+It is a .NET Core console application.
 I used the HtmlAgilityPack component which is an HTML parser written in C# to read/write DOM as well as plain XPATH or XSLT.
 This component comes from nuget which is the package manager for .NET and .NET Core.

 The application also can run in Docker.
 The Dockerfile is included.